 top of page

-On the Path to Shizen is an immersive process of observation and experimentation in the natural surroundings of the Argentine Pampas, where Carolina Baldomá lives and develops her work.
+The Path of Shizen is an immersive practice of observation and experimentation in the Argentine Pampas, where Carolina Baldomá lives and develops her work.

-It is a practice of contemporary alchemy in which art, science, and nature merge, transforming the act of image-making into a co-creation with the land, in which nature, light, and time are poetically transmuted into the materiality of the artwork.
+It is a practice of contemporary alchemy in which science, art, and nature converge.
+The creative act becomes a co-creation with the environment, where nature, light, and time are transmuted into the materiality of the work.

 Gallery